johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-01.md

 The KeyState option also defines a 8-bit state field, for which IANA is requested to create and mainain a new registry entitled "KeyState Codes", used by the KeyState option.
-Initial values for the "KeyState Codes" registry are given below; future assignments in  in the 13-127 range are to be made through Specification Required review {{?BCP26}}.
+Initial values for the "KeyState Codes" registry are given below; future assignments in the 13-127 range are to be made through Specification Required review {{?BCP26}}.

 | KEY STATE | Mnemonic                           | Reference       |